Riyazmk1995/AI_Agents/AI_Agentic_Flow/readme.md

 4. The response is displayed on the UI.

 ## Workflow
-1. **User Input**: User provides a query and/or documents via Streamlit UI.
+1. **User Input**: The user provides a query and/or documents via Streamlit UI.
 2. **Manager Agent Analysis**: Determines the best-suited agent(s) for the task.
 3. **Agent Execution**:
    - **Agent 1**: Summarizes documents & extracts keywords.